mazher1080/Audio-Manipulator/README.md

 # Audio-Manipulator
-An arduino uno project, completed for an Intro to Programming course.
+My arduino uno project, completed for an Intro to Programming course.

 Library used: Nanpy